 Mayas is the creation of experience where food is not the only variable, but a combination of factors that fulfill expectations: a unique combination of eclectic cuisine with a pleasurable, entertaining atmosphere that creates a sense of ‘place'.

-Mayas is a unique casual-fine dining destination restaurant in the Lower Garden District.
+Mayas is a unique casual-fine dining destination restaurant in the Lower Garden District in Magazine Street, New Orleans.
 Our mission is two-fold: a healthy selection of fresh, quality ingredients and paramount service where Mayas desires to be the restaurant of choice.

 Unique, Innovative, and Contemporary: A unique and innovative fine dining atmosphere that differentiates Mayas from other local, regional, and national restaurants.
 Mayas stands out with its unique design and décor with an elegant, refreshing, and sophisticated atmosphere.